Information Technology Careers

 Text on screen: The BC Public Service is hiring IT professionals to work on some of the most innovative projects across British Columbia.

 With diversity comes unique styles, perspectives and creative ideas.
-We are an equal opportunity employer and value attracting, retaining and maximizing the performance of a workforce as varied as the citizens we serve.
+We're an equal opportunity employer and value attracting, retaining and maximizing the performance of a workforce as varied as the citizens we serve.

 We offer excellent employee benefits and programs, flexible work arrangements, work-life balance and the opportunity to engage in rewarding work with numerous career development opportunities.
 The BC Public Service is an award-winning employer with a lot to offer.